Dr. Wanda Austin Biography

 Dr. Wanda M. Austin

-Dr. Wanda M. Austin is president and chief executive officer of The Aerospace Corporation, a leading architect for the nation’s national security space programs.
-The Aerospace Corporation has nearly 4,000 employees and annual revenues of more than $850 million.
+Dr. Wanda M. Austin is chief executive officer of The Aerospace Corporation, a leading architect for the nation’s national security space programs.
+The Aerospace Corporation has more than 3,600 employees and annual revenues of $917 million.
 She assumed this position on January 1, 2008.

 She is internationally recognized for her work in satellite and payload system acquisition, systems engineering, and system simulation.